dhut1621/challenge-13-credit-risk/README.md

 Add the original DataFrame’s numerical variables to the DataFrame containing the encoded variables.

-NOTE
-To complete this step, you will employ the Pandas concat() function that was introduced earlier in this course.

 Using the preprocessed data, create the features (X) and target (y) datasets.
 The target dataset should be defined by the preprocessed DataFrame column “IS_SUCCESSFUL”.
 The remaining columns should define the features dataset.